-Apparently, Ralph Waldo Emerson fantasized about the merits of a pentagonal relationship with four of his closest friends as the ideal Platonic form of intimacy.
+Apparently, Ralph Waldo Emerson fantasized about the merits of a pentagonal relationship with four of his closest friends as the Platonic ideal of intimacy.
 Among his selected poly-platonic partners would be revolutionary Margaret Fuller, astronomer Caroline Herschel, poet and transcendentalist Samuel Ward, and his wife, Anna Baker Ward, with whom Margaret Fuller and Emerson himself had also fallen, at different times, in love.
 Reading this book and discovering her for the first time, I am stealing one of Emerson’s selections and adding her to my own theoretical pentagon: Margaret Fuller, a kindred spirit.

 I may have heard her name before but had not, until now, realized how much of my own life I see in Fuller’s.
 A writer, a deeply curious mind, a spiritual seeker with a limitless capacity for love and connection; fervently driven with endless ambition, both in her career and in her pursuit of “the All” (pdf); bisexual with an insatiable yet innocent infatuation with the loftiest order of partnership and marriage of intellect; a pioneer and host of salons wherein the disenfranchised and formally-uneducated debated the meaning of life alongside thinkers like Thoreau… a woman after my own heart!